NithinKalidas/Appian/Generic.md

 ## 21. How to move document without changing its ID to next environment?
 Can't be done, Documet Id varies for different environment

-## 22. how to configure Single click document download?
+## 22. How to configure Single click document download?
-Contruct the excel sheet or document and pass it in document download link
+Contruct the excel sheet or word document using templates and pass it in document download link

 ## 23. What is Portal and how does sign in and sign out works?
 Business user who does not have login credential in appian but able to access
 Eg: Complaince related to water shortage, Electricity shortage

 ## 24. If any request is submitted through an user by portal, how can we find them?
-By creating a request id which can be configured through email id or phone number using unique set of constraints
+By generating a unique request id which can be combined with email id or phone number (unique set of constraints)

 ## 25. How do you handle errors in Portal?
-Portals do NOT support out-of-the-box Appian error dialogs.
-Portals run outside the Appian environment Errors must be handled manually in the interface and integrations check dependents and navigate (It will show which precedents caused issue) Published with no error message (Open interface, comment child interface and check one by one which causing the error) Error will be emaailed to admin
+ * Portals do NOT support out-of-the-box Appian error dialogs.
+Portals run outside the Appian environment.
+Errors must be handled manually in the interface and integrations
+ * Error will be emailed to admin team

 ## 26. What is the purpose of user start page?
 When configured, this allows the user to directly log in to the given site rather than the Tempo page.